Ilyas Kashmiri

-Ilyas Kashmiri (Note: Also referred to as Maulana Ilyas Kashmiri, Mufti Ilyas Kashmiri and Muhammad Ilyas Kashmiri) (10 February 1964– 3 June 2011) was a Pakistani ex-Special Forces Islamist turned terrorist who fought against Indian troops in Kashmir.
+Ilyas Kashmiri (Note: Also referred to as Maulana Ilyas Kashmiri, Mufti Ilyas Kashmiri and Muhammad Ilyas Kashmiri) (10 February 1964 – 3 June 2011) was a Pakistani Special Forces Operator turned Islamist jihadist militant leader.
+He was a major insurgent in Jammu and Kashmir, and had fought against Indian troops there during several engagements.
+He was killed on 3 June 2011 in US drone attack on a compound in South Waziristan district.

 NBC News said that United States officials had mentioned him as a possible successor to Osama bin Laden as head of Al-Qaeda.
-Prior to his death, a CNN News headline called him the "most dangerous man on Earth", and the journalist Syed Saleem Shahzad said "he is invariably described by the world intelligence agencies as the most effective, dangerous, and successful guerrilla leader in the world."
+Prior to his death, a CNN headline called him the "most dangerous man on Earth", and the journalist Syed Saleem Shahzad said, "He is invariably described by the world intelligence agencies as the most effective, dangerous, and successful guerrilla leader in the world."

+Early life and education

+Kashmiri was born on 10 February 1964 in Thathi village Samahni, Bhimber District, Pakistan-administered Azad Kashmir.
+He would later himself build a madrasa as well a mosque in his home village Thathi, with his wife and four children living next to these buildings.

+Kashmiri served in the Pakistan Army's Special Services Group (SSG), its elite special forces.
+However he denied this in an interview with journalist Syed Saleem Shahzad.

+His school teacher described the young Kashmiri as "an obedient student, a good athlete and an excellent debater."
+Kashmiri later spent a year studying communications at the Allama Iqbal Open University.
+He also studied for some time in Karachi's Jamia Uloom-ul-Islamia, where he'd form, with two follow students, the nucleus of what would become the first jihadist outfit of the country, Harkat-ul-Jihad al-Islami (HuJI).
+He was physically described by the US Department of State as "approximately six feet tall" and weighting "about 200 pounds."

 Military career and militant activities

-Physically described by the US Department of State as "approximately six feet tall" and weighting "about 200 pounds", Kashmiri was born on 10 February 1964 in Bhimber, in the Samahni Valley of Pakistan Azad Kashmir, Pakistan.

-Kashmiri served in the Pakistan Army's elite Special Services Group (SSG).
-However he denied this in an interview with journalist Syed Saleem Shahzad.

-His schoolteacher described the young Kashmiri as "an obedient student, a good athlete and an excellent debater."
-Kashmiri later spent a year studying communications at the Allama Iqbal University.
-He also studied for some time in Karachi's Jamia Uloom-ul-Islamia, a madrasa known to produce Islamist militants, where he'd form, with two follow students, the nucleus of what would become the first jihadist outfit of the country, Harkat-ul-Jihad-al-Islami (HuJI).

-He would later himself build a madrasa as well a mosque in his home village Thathi in the Bhimber District, with his wife and four children living next to these buildings.
+Afghanistan activities

-During the Soviet war in Afghanistan, he trained Afghan mujahideen rebels in the handling and usage of explosives in Miranshah on behalf of Pakistan.
-During the fighting he lost an eye and an index finger.
-He continued his militant activities in Kashmir after the war as a member of Harkat-ul-Jihad-al-Islami (HuJI), though disagreements with leader Qari Saifullah Akhtar several years after initially joining in 1991 led Kashmiri to establish his own new unit within HuJI known as the 313 Brigade.
+During the Soviet-Afghan War in Afghanistan, Ilyas Kashmiri trained Afghan mujahideen rebels in the handling and usage of explosives in Miranshah, Khyber Pakhtunkhwa on behalf of Pakistan.
+During the fighting, he lost an eye and an index finger.